JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

  The "Danger of misuse" labels applies when algorithms or data can be outside of their intended purposes, often leading to unintended and potentially harmful consequences.
 Algorithms are designed with specific goals and environments in mind and when outside of these, they may produce wrong or unusable results.
 This misuse can be dangerous because the algorithms or data might lack the necessary safeguards or considerations for contexts they were not designed for, leading to decisions that could harm individuals or groups.

 For data the collection is one of the most important issues to consider and using data gathered for another purpose use may skew or invalidate the results outright.
-It is important consider the context and inherant deviations in the data, that could result from the collection methods, societal context or ethical problems.
+It is important consider the context and inhercnt deviations in the data, that could result from the collection methods, societal context or ethical problems.